C/2024 S1 (ATLAS)

-C/2024 S1 (ATLAS) (previously had the temporary designation A11bP7I) was a sungrazing comet that was discovered from the ATLAS–HKO in Hawaii on 27 September 2024.
-The comet passed its perihelion on 28 October 2024, at a distance of about 0.008 AU from the barycenter of the Solar System, and disintegrated.
-The comet is a member of the Population II subgroup of the Kreutz sungrazers, which also includes the Great Comet of 1882 and Ikeya–Seki.
+C/2024 S1 (ATLAS) (also known by its temporary designation A11bP7I) was a sungrazing comet that was discovered from the ATLAS–HKO in Hawaii on 27 September 2024.
+The comet passed its perihelion on 28 October 2024, at a distance of about 0.008 AU from the center of the Sun (500000 km from the surface of the Sun), and disintegrated.
+The comet was a member of the Population II subgroup of the Kreutz sungrazers, which also includes the Great Comet of 1882 and Ikeya–Seki.